kailash-manasarovar/statement/docs/timeline/2024/may.md

 ### Arriving at the hotel

 - My hotel room is next to John Michael from IT support.
 I reported my concerns about hacking to him previously.

+### Bullying at the conference

 - I notice constant "set up" events, just like in Denia, which mean someone is tracking mine, and other's, movements in order to create "chance" meetings.
 - I seem to have "bumping into" episodes every day; *meaningfully* set up events and situations, or literally bumping into people meaningfully.
 - The first one of these "chance meetings" is with Gabriel Silva on the first morning as I'm leaving my room.
 - Did something happen the night before in my room?
-- The second one is with Alicia a little later.
+- The second one is with Alicia.
 - Then the writer I worked with Jaime, Alicia again a few times, the Head of IT ... perhaps some of these were random.
 I hope so.
+- You can tell when they know it's a set up by the way they walk towards you: wooden.
 - During the week, numerous people come up to me to ask me, "when am I leaving?", or "I heard you're leaving".

 ![Bali](../../content/images/bali.png)

 - It's clearly very easy to whip up bullies into a frenzy.
+- At the time, and due to the outrageous [bullying at work](#ajay-alicia-and-mushroom-man-perform-a-military-coup-on-my-job), I assume it must be to do with [Nadim getting hold of my X account](../2023/november.md#nadim-kobesi) the November before and telling everyone I'm a TERF.
-- I wonder what they might think if they knew they were supporting a mass-pedophile baby-rape network, amongst other things, in Denia.
+- I wonder what they might have though if they knew they were supporting a mass-pedophile baby-rape porn network, amongst other things, in Denia.
-- I guess they were probably excited and delighted about the sedated *switcheroo* porn; at least the men would have been.
+- I guess they were probably delighted about the sedated *switcheroo* porn; at least the men would have been.
+I can't imagine any women knew about it, but you never know.
-- I complain to my manager, Paul O'Leary about it - the American CTO who replaced David Z. - referencing an earlier complaint I had made to him.
 - Gabriel Silva, nothing to do with the writing team at that point, mentions how he is going to be sorting out the docs (my work) using other people who are not on the writing team.
+- I complain to my manager, Paul O'Leary about it referencing an earlier complaint I had made to him.
-- It's a military coup; and that's *exactly* how I describe it to my manager Paul.
+- It's yet another military coup; and that's *exactly* how I describe it to my manager Paul.
-- When I speak to Paul O'Leary about this in Bali, he sort of [groans with familiarity](october.md#madrid-and-paloma), in exactly the same way Spanish government official Paloma groans when I tell her about the porn-gangs and pedophilia going on at the conservatory of Denia.
+- When I speak to Paul O'Leary about this in Bali, he sort of [groans with familiarity](october.md#madrid-and-paloma), in exactly the same way Spanish government official Paloma groans when I tell her about the porn-gangs and possible pedophilia going on at the conservatory of Denia.
-- The bullying continues over the following month where another employee, on Gabriel's orders, tries to pretend my systems are unusable, but he can't really and he just looks stupid.
-It's all in the Git records.
-- The implication, however, is that I am incompetent.
-And mud sticks.
-- This has been Gabriel's outward view of me since January after hearing from Grace Torrellas about my women's rights activities, and why, I assume, he stopped giving me any work at that time.
-- However, there is something much more sinister going on at Polygon.
-- Polygon Spanish male founders and developers know exactly what is going on for me in Denia, and are involved in the conspiracy; at least from [12th June 2023](../2023/june.md#monday-12th-june-2023) when whatever was supposed to happen didn't, but possibly before.
+- I believe Polygon Spanish male founders and developers know exactly what is going on for me in Denia, and are involved in the conspiracy and they're aware that I'm due to end up in hardcore porn, robbed, blind, perhaps murdered, and they don't want me working for them while that's happening.
-- I believe this is why I was [re-programmed into feeling extraordinarily sexually aroused by the gypsies](april.md#drugged-in-the-street-by-denia-gypsies) just before traveling to Bali.
+- Something very sinister happened in Bali because I was [re-programmed into feeling extraordinarily sexually aroused by the gypsies](april.md#drugged-in-the-street-by-denia-gypsies) just before traveling to Bali.
 - I remain high and euphoric and extraordinarily sexually aroused throughout May, and especially in Bali.
 - Is my hotel room set up with spy-cams?
-- I write an extraordinarily long message to a hacker I believe is the trumpet teacher on Signal while I'm on the plane.
-- Curiously, the film I watch on the plane is [The Sound of Freedom](https://en.wikipedia.org/wiki/Sound_of_Freedom_(film)); a true story about child sex trafficking, and more curiously the film's picture came up as a result on my `@jctot19 x` searches around December 2023.
-- I find the whole thing very significant, obviously, and I am 100% convinced the person I'm talking to on Signal is the trumpet teacher.
-- Bullying just got worse and worse for me after Bali with the intention, I believe, of me leaving, which I didn't.
-- The reason there are nearly 3000 issues in the [GitHub repo](https://github.com/0xPolygon/polygon-docs/issues) is because my job was hacked by my colleagues around the time they had had enough of whatever they were doing with me and were ready to get rid of me.
-Did they know I was about to be murdered?

-### The security guy knows something

-- Gordon Bishop is the man on the security team who helped me with my [hacked work laptop](march/1-12.md#reporting-hacking-to-polygon-labs).
-- He meets me before a dinner one evening.
-- He is nervous.
-- He wants to tell me something but he can't.
-- He talks at me, very fast, a lot, and doesn't let me speak.
-- He's concerned.
-- He knows something about what's going on.
-- I have had long chats with Gordon before and this is not like him.
-- I know he's a family man.
+### My shampoo goes missing from my room

+- I weirdly notice that my shampoo goes missing from my room.
+- I assume the cleaner threw it away, and leave it.
+- Every morning I am extraordinarily sexually aroused and masturbate.
+- Sometimes, I do yoga at the same time.
+- I have no idea why I would do this; I have never done it before or since in my whole life.
+- Are they somehow triggering a memory of [Jitendra Das](../early-years/2010.md#why-i-decided-to-be-celibate-for-the-rest-of-my-life) along with the [Pakistani Yorkshireman just I haven't met yet](#the-pakistani-yorkshire-man)?
+- If I'm in porn again, filmed at the Polygon Bali conference, you'll see me masturbating in tree pose.
+- Bit embarrassing, I hope you find it.

 ### The Pakistani Yorkshire-man